 Regional chapters of the North American Fruit Explorers are a great way to meet other fruit growers in your neighborhood.
 Scion exchanges and fruit tasting events by bioregional groups like the Home Orchard Society, Maine Organic Farmers and Gardeners (organized in part by John Bunker of Fedco Trees), Backyard Fruit Growers, and California Rare Fruit Growers serve us all well by introducing folks to the pleasures and ways of growing good fruit.

 Workshops and Conferences

 You'll find a listing of upcoming happenings that specifically speak to the growing of healthy fruit on our Online Events Calendar.
 Help us keep tabs on regional group activities and holistic research offerings.
-Those interested in meeting up with Michael Phillips can check his schedule of speaking events (at his farm website) for conference presentations as well as all-day apple intensives held in the growing season.
+Those interested in meeting up with Michael Phillips can check his schedule of speaking events for conference presentations as well as regional orchard intensives held in the growing season.

 This network needs

 involvement as well!